What is sustainability?

 Towards sustainable open futures

-A prime example of this work of reopening the future by reconciling us with the present is that of the Commons, or ‘commoning’ as I prefer to call it.
+A prime example of this work of reopening the future by reconciling us with the present is that of the Commons, or ‘commoning’ as I prefer to call it – commoning as the collective work (i.e. practices) to sustain a common good of biophysical, social or cultural, digital or knowledge nature.

-By carrying out the work of co-management or stewardship of a commons - be it biophysical, social or cultural, digital or knowledge - we can preserve and grow that commons for the future, which itself nurtures sustainable, open futures.
+By carrying out the work of co-management or stewardship of a commons, we can preserve and grow that commons for the future, which itself nurtures sustainable, open futures for upcoming generations.

-Sustainable open futures arise from collective work (i.e. practices) towards the common good, reappraising in particular overlooked care for the living.
-Working towards open futures is about sustaining the common good as a continuous practice of co-transformation with(in) the world.
+Working towards sustainable open futures is about growing the commons as a continuous practice of co-transformation with(in) the world.

 Rather than about setting goals, or even utopias, futures lie in transforming our collective processes and practices here and now.

-In the arts, two endeavours at least follow this purpose: practice-based research and commoning (co-creation and commoning of artistic practices and product(ion)s).
+In the arts, two endeavours at least follow this purpose: practice-based research and co-creation/commoning of artistic practices and product(ion)s.

 The ‘coproduction’ as label rather than as effective means of production is a prime example thereof.